Skip to content

 ETIS

-Engineering Trustworthy Intelligent Systems is one integrated framework presented in two complementary volumes.
+Engineering Trustworthy Intelligent Systems is the ETIS Framework Reference Work, presented in two complementary volumes as the ETIS Two-Volume Professional Edition.

-The two-volume edition improves usability without fragmenting the ETIS body of work.
+The Two-Volume Professional Edition improves usability without fragmenting the ETIS body of work.
 Volume I establishes the engineering foundation and construction practices required to build trustworthy intelligent systems.
 Volume II continues into operation, governance, organizational trust, and long-term stewardship.

-They are two phases of a single professional engineering journey.
+They are two complementary volumes of one integrated Framework Reference Work and two movements in a single professional engineering journey.

 Trust is engineered continuously through evidence, governance, and human stewardship.